Wabinab/Xenoblade-Chronicles-3-The-Book/src/19_riku_manana.md

 The group stood to face Riku and Manana.
 Lanz was relieved, "Phew.
 I didn't know how that was going to end."

 Noah added, "Right?
 I was so surprised to see that from Riku and Manana!"
 We could see a tree growing in the background, by the way.
-They were also growing on top of a taller platform filled with spiderwebs, behind Lanz, if Riku looked up at him.
+More were growing on top of a taller platform filled with spiderwebs, behind Lanz, if Riku looked up at his face (from that angle).

 Mio too, "I didn't know they could fight like that."

-Riku, back with his sternness, clarified, "Riku is superior Nopon!
+Riku clarified with sternness, "Riku is superior Nopon!
 Everyone know still Nopon run deep."

 Lanz couldn't stand it, "Come off it, you aren't running anywhere."